top of page

 We welcome proposals from leaders and organizations, individuals and groups.
 Your proposal can be an individual presentation, interactive workshop, or moderated panel.
 Before submitting your application, please review proposal requirements below.

-Applications are due by Friday, April 18, 2025 at 11:59PM Central Time.
+Applications were due by Friday, April 18, 2025 at 11:59PM Central Time.
+Applications are now closed.

 #Unflinching: A Call to Action